PaulBorie/shopping-website/README.md

 cd /home/username
 git clone <thisrepository> webserver
 ```
-* Go to the folder just created and run the install.sh script if **Docker and Docker-compose** or not already installed on your VPS
+* Go to the folder just created and run the `install.sh` script to install **Docker and Docker-Compose** if they are not already installed on your VPS

 ```bash
 cd webserver
 ./install.sh
 ```
-* Now that Docker and Docker-compose are intalled, you can run the deployment.sh script with 4 arguments : the **Stripe public api_key**, the **Stripe private api_key**, **the domain name** you registered for your website, an **email address** for the SSL certificate registration.
+* Now that Docker and Docker-compose are intalled, you can run the `deployment.sh` script with 4 arguments : the `stripe_public_api_key`, the `stripe_private_ api_key`, the `domain_name` you registered for your website, an `email_address` for the SSL certificate registration.

 ```bash
 ./deployment.sh stipe_pub_api_key stripe_private_api_key domainname email
 ```
-Now your website should be availible at yourdomain.com and you sould see the green locker indicating TLS encyption and HTTPS protocol while browsing it.
+Now your website should be **availible** at **yourdomain.com** and you sould see the green locker indicating TLS encyption and HTTPS protocol while browsing it.
-You can also process payment and you should see all the payments from the client on your Stripe Dashboard.
+You can also process payment and you should see all the payments from the client on your **Stripe Dashboard**.

 To check if the three Docker containers are running well:
 ```
 docker-compose ps
 ```
-If you encounter any problems during the deployment, check the logs
+If you encounter any problems during the deployment, check the **logs**
 ```
 docker-compose logs
 ```